Toxic Plant Known to be toxic - Toxic to mammals if ingested.

 • Sowing depth: Sow just below surface

-• Sow before November
+• Sow by November

 • Stratification duration: 180 days